JWBurgers/Bitcoin_Server/Chapter 9 - Setting up the Bitcoind service.md

 Now there are some nuances and exceptions to this practice of running Linux services via dedicated service accounts.
 Take as an example NGINX, pronounced as “engine X”, a popular web server application which also can be utilized for a variety of other purposes, including as a reverse proxy and load balancer.
 The NGINX service actually is setup to work (partially) with the root account.
 While this would a terrible idea for Bitcoind, it is safe to do for NGINX.

 In contrast to services like Tor and NGINX, Bitcoin Core does not automatically create a service with a dedicated service account for Bitcoind upon installation.
 So you will have to set all of this up on your own for running Bitcoind as a service.
 We will start in the next section with creating the service account.
 We will then make the necessary ownership changes for this service account in our directories and files.
 Finally, we will create the service file.

 ## Creating a service account

 You should name a service account for Bitcoind so that it is congruent with the application name.
 For bitcoind, you can choose something like “bitcoind”, “bitcoin”, or “bitcoin-core”.
-For the instructions, we will assume you have set it as “bitcoind”.
+For the instructions, we will assume you will set it as “bitcoind”.
 To create the service account called "bitcoind", execute the following instruction:

 * **`$ sudo useradd --shell /usr/sbin/nologin --system -M bitcoind`**

-The shell option specifies the default shell for the account.
+The **`shell`** option specifies the default shell for the account.
 In this case, you have pointed it to a file that will prevent logging into the bitcoind account.
 If you attempt a log in from your terminal window in the same way as for the administrator or root account, you will receive a message that “This account is currently not available”.
 This setting offer an extra layer of protection and is typical for service accounts.

-The system option in the instruction above ensures that the bitcoind account recieves both a user and a group ID that is lower than 1000.
+The **`system`** option in the instruction above ensures that the bitcoind account recieves both a user and a group ID that is lower than 1000.
 These IDs correspond to the third and fourth descriptors in the passwd file in the /etc directory (you can have a look now).

 Accounts from 1000 upwards are intended for user accounts, while those between 1 and 1000 are intended for service accounts.
 While there is no technical difference between service and user accounts, the numbering system helps with identification.
 The root account, also a user account, is unique and receives both a user and group ID of 0.

-The last option (-M) in the instruction above specifies that the new account has ***no*** home directory.
+The last option (**`-M`**) in the instruction above specifies that the new account has ***no*** home directory.
 This is generally recommended for service accounts.
 By default, Bitcoind will search for a configuration file in the home directory of the user owner.
 As the bitcoind service account will be the user owner, Bitcoind will by default search for a configuration file in /home/bitcoind/.bitcoin.
 But as bitcoind has no home directory, you will have to specify an alternative location for the configuration file in the system service file.

-If you now look into the passwd file within the /etc directory, you should see the bitcoind service account at the end of the list.
+If you now look into the passwd file within the **`/etc`** directory, you should see the **`bitcoind`** service account at the end of the list.

 ## Ownership changes